About me

 Instead of analyzing one, two or three of these elements at a time, the CRAACHE+ framework helps me to hold in focus the many interlocking logics of oppression that converge in each situation of eco-political crisis, violence and/or harm.
 The ‘+’ holds open the possibility of other and/or emerging forms of oppression.

 The acronym ‘CRAACHE+’ (pronounced ‘crash-plus’ in English) echoes the forms of collapse caused by these interlocking forms of oppression.
 However, the order of the letters does not suggest that any of them is more important than any other, and their sequence can change to better reflect each context where they converge.
-You can read more about this framework in my article “Generative Decay: towards a Politics of and for EarthInternational Relations, Vol. 38, No. 3.
+If you’d like to know more about how I approach this framework, it’s discussed in the article “Generative Decay: towards a Politics of and for Earth” in International Relations.